chalabi2/neons-refund/README.md

 The deployer of the contracts is the only wallet able to make the calls to disburse funds.

+Ive rounded to simplify the math and I have also spared 105 tokens in the Executor contract.

 # To-Do
-- Deploy on Canto
+- Deploy on Canto Main Net
  - Gas Cost
- - Run Tests